Killer Whale Grave Totem

-It’s not clear exactly when the Killer Whale Grave Totem began.
-The earliest written record of these carvings may have been in November 1887, when William H. Partridge ran an advertisement for his extensive catalogue of “Alaska views,” including fifteen images from Fort Wrangel.
-Among the list was “7876 - Indian graves, Fort Wrangel—the whale and the wolf” followed by “7760 - Ditto.”
+One of the next earliest written mentions of the Killer Whale Grave Totem came in November 1887, when photographer William H. Partridge ran an advertisement for his extensive catalogue of “Alaska views,” including fifteen images from Fort Wrangel.
+Among the list was “7876 - Indian graves, Fort Wrangel—the whale and the wolf” followed by “7760 - Ditto.” (image source: DeGolyer Library, Southern Methodist University)

 This illustration from John Muir’s Picturesque Alaska (published 1888) is an example of one of many pieces of artwork depicting these carvings.
 The scene’s unique perspective is from over the water, showing the carvings rising up above the coastline below.
 According to the book, “At Fort Wrangell the tourist finds the largest assemblage of totem poles and two remarkable graves, one surmounted by a rudely carved whale, and the other by a huge figure of a wolf.
 The totem poles serves as emblems of the clans or family divisions of the various tribes.”